About

 melissa balmain - writer, editor, poet, critic and translator

-Her first full-length poetry collection, Walking in on Peoplewas chosen by X.J.
+Her first full-length poetry collection, Walking in on People (Able Muse Press, 2014), was chosen by X.J.
 Kennedy for the Able Muse Book Award.
-Her new, shorter collection is The Witch Demands a Retraction: Fairy-Tale Reboots for Adults, illustrated by Ron Barrett (Humorist Books), and her next full-length collection, Satan Talks to His Therapist, is due out in fall 2023 from Paul Dry Books.
+Her new, shorter collection is The Witch Demands a Retraction: Fairy-Tale Reboots for Adults, illustrated by Ron Barrett (Humorist Books, 2021), and her next full-length collection, Satan Talks to His Therapist (Paul Dry Books, September 2023) can now be preordered.

 A former columnist for Success magazine and other publications, Balmain is the author of a memoir, Just Us: Adventures of a Mother and Daughter (Faber and Faber).
 She has received national honors for her journalism, including the National Society for Newspaper Columnists humorous columnist award and multiple Pulitzer Prize nominations.
 In poetry, she won the 2020 Poetry by the Sea sonnet award and has been a finalist for the Donald Justice Poetry Prize, the Howard Nemerov Sonnet Award (twice), and the Richard Wilbur Poetry Award.
 She teaches at the University of Rochester and lives nearby with her husband and two children.
 You'll find recent interviews and readings with Balmain here, here, and here.